|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 9:5-6: Ashkelon shall see and fear; Gaza also and be very sorrowful, and Ekron that her expectation hath been ashamed; and the king shall perish from Gaza, and Ashkelon shall not be inhabited.
 And a bastard shall dwell in Ashdod, and I will cut off the pride of the P'lishtim.

-The destruction in verse four is SEEN not heard by the inhabitants of Ashkelon, Ashdod and Ekron.
-Given the Mediterannean wind currents, a fire in or explosion in Lebanon or Syria could not be seen from Gaza and these regions in the far south.
-In our day, this alludes to some kind of media coverage of some devastating event in Lebanon and/or Syria ... in the Last Days.
+The destruction in verse four is SEEN not heard by the inhabitants of Ashkelon, Gaza and Ekron.
+Given the Mediterannean wind currents, a fire in Tyre far to the north in Lebanon could not be seen from Gaza and these regions in the far south.
+In our day, this alludes to some kind of media coverage of the destruction ... in the Last Days.
 Fear, sorrow and shame about some kind of expectation or hope results.
-In the context of current events, we would submit that any manner of scenarios are possible.
-Far fetched though it may sound, Israel could open the Good Fence in South Lebanon and allow Syrians who have relatives living in Israel in as refugees disproving many of the Palestinian suspicions.
-Or, as many foresee, Damascus could at this time become a "ruinous heap," due to some kind of devastation, entirely possible in the context of current events and retalliation against the brutal Assad regime.
+In the context of current events, we would submit that this would be the hope by Hamas that Hezbollah would defeat Israel with its arsenal of katusha rockets or the hope in Palestinian ultra-nationalism.

 9:7: And I will take away his blood out of his mouth, and his abominations from between his teeth: and he, even he, shall remain for our God, and he shall be as a chief in Judah, and Ekron as the Jebusite.